MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

   :width: 686px
   :height: 263px

-  Illustration 2: B-ON phases and thread activation.
+  Illustration 2: BON phases and thread activation.

 If other threads are created while the class initializations execute (``<clinit>`` methods), those threads will be on hold (i.e. waiting) until